 - Add a pilates or yoga class to your mid-week routine.
 This will challenge smaller muscle groups while the larger muscle groups are stretched and lengthened.

 - Try something new.
 Whether it’s a personal training session or a spin class, surprise your body and metabolism with a completely different type of workout.

 - Be accountable.
 Pair up with a friend or family member.
 Studies have shown that we are more apt to stick to our workout routines if we have a set time and place to meet someone.
 Having a workout buddy to lift your spirits on those days you don’t feel like exercising is an essential motivator.

-Prepare for the mid-day slump.
-Pack wisely for those times of the day when your healthy eating habits are challenged (typically between 3pm and 5pm).
-Have a healthy snack packed for that time of the day when you feel like attacking the nearest vending machine or MacDonald’s drive-thru.
-Cheese and crackers, sugar snap peas and hummus, and lightly salted pistachios are healthy mid-day snacks and travel well.
+Prepare for the Mid-day Slump.
+Pack wisely for those times of the day when your healthy eating habits are challenged (typically between 3 pm and 5 pm).
+Have a healthy snack packed for that time of the day when you feel like attacking the nearest vending machine or Fast Food drive-thru.
+Cheese and crackers, sugar snap peas and hummus, and lightly salted pistachios are healthy mid-day snacks and they travel well.

-Reach for the fabulous 5.
-Five servings of fruits and vegetables throughout the day will keep you looking younger and feeling more energized.
-The beauty of theses colorful super foods is that they rotate their deliciousness throughout the 4 seasons.
-Take advantage of their power packed nutrients by spreading 5 or more servings among breakfast, lunch, dinner, and snacks.
+Reach for the Fabulous 5.
+Eating at least 2 servings of fruits and 3 servings of vegetables throughout the day will help keep you looking younger and feeling more energized.
+The beauty of these colorful superfoods is that they rotate their deliciousness throughout the four seasons.
+Take advantage of their power-packed nutrients by spreading five or more servings among breakfast, lunch, dinner, and snacks.
 Make this nutrition goal for yourself and your family: try one new fruit or vegetable every week by incorporating it into a meal or snack.

 ~Healthy Happy Eating and Living!